dasiths/dasiths.github.io/_posts/2023-06-04-what-is-oras.md

 > The output of this project has been proposed to the [OCI Reference Types Working Group](https://github.com/opencontainers/wg-reference-types).
 Future discussions about artifacts in OCI registries should happen in the [OCI distribution-spec](https://github.com/opencontainers/distribution-spec) & [image-spec](https://github.com/opencontainers/image-spec) repositories.

 The idea is to get the proposed changes adopted via the OCI spec upstream and make the artefact use common across all registries and clients that way.

+### Update: 04-Aug-2023

+The OCI working group have [made an announcement](https://opencontainers.org/posts/blog/2023-07-07-summary-of-upcoming-changes-in-oci-image-and-distribution-specs-v-1-1/) on what proposals from ORAS they have incorporated.

+These include

+- `artefactType` as a top level field.
+Preferred over `config.mediaType` for new artefacts.
+- `subject` field to be used establishing relationships between.
+- `/v2/<name>/referrers/<digest>` referrers API endpoint to query relationships based on the `subject` descriptor.

+I have created a [pull request for the OCI image spec repo](https://github.com/opencontainers/image-spec/pull/1100) to update its artefact usage guidance.

+#### What this means for ORAS?

+This means the ORAS artefact manifest spec will now considered to be deprecated.
+You can start using the OCI 1.1 image spec to store artefacts.
+The intention of the project has been satisfied in getting the OCI image spec to adopt some of its recommendations.
+You can keep using the ORAS CLI and SDK tools to interact with OCI 1.1 registries.

 ## ORAS Use Cases And Adopters
 - [Helm](https://v3.helm.sh/docs/topics/registries/): Store packages.